kerrer/mariadb-galera-docker/k8s/README.md

             value: "latest"

             volumeMounts:
-            - name: tier1-galera-backup-volume
+            - name: <cluster name>-galera-backup-volume
                 mountPath: "/backups"
-            - name: tier1-galera-backup-temp-volume
+            - name: <cluster name>-galera-backup-temp-volume
                 mountPath: "/temp"
-            - name: tier1-galera-seed-volume
+            - name: <cluster name>-galera-seed-volume
                 mountPath: "/target"
         restartPolicy: Never
     backoffLimit: 4

-__tier1-galera-backup-volume__ must point to the root NFS volume that contains the backups.
+__<cluster name>-galera-backup-volume__ must point to the root NFS volume that contains the backups.

-__tier1-galera-backup-temp-volume__ must point to an NFS volume that contains enough space to hold the fully uncompressed backups.
+__<cluster name>-galera-backup-temp-volume__ must point to an NFS volume that contains enough space to hold the fully uncompressed backups.

-__tier1-galera-seed-volume__ should point to the target seed volume that will be the seed for the newly created galera cluster.
+__<cluster name>-galera-seed-volume__ should point to the target seed volume that will be the seed for the newly created galera cluster.

 > The __idstudios/mariadb-galera-backup:latest__ is not tied to the original cluster for __restore__, and only requires a copy of the backups.
 It can even be used against non-galera MariaDB and MySQL database backups.